 Name Status Indication

-On The switch is powered on.
+On The switch is powered on

-Power Off The switch is powered off or power supply is abnormal.
+PWR Off The switch is powered off or power supply is abnormal

-Flashing Power supply is abnormal.
+Flashing Power supply is abnormal

-System Flashing The switch works properly.

-System On/Off The switch works improperly.

-PoE Max On The remaining PoE power≤7W.

-Flashing The remaining PoE power keeps ≤7W after this LED is on for 2 minutes.

-Off The remaining PoE power≥7W.

-10/100/1000Mbps Green On The port is supplying power normally.

-Flashing The supply power exceeds the corresponding port's maximum power.

-Yellow On Overload or short circuit is detected.

-Flashing Power-on self-test has failed.

-Off No PoE power supply is provided on the port.

-Name Status Indication On Power is on.
-PWR Flashing Power supply is abnormal.
-Off Power is off or power supply is abnormal.
-On The switch is working abnormally.
 SYS Flashing The switch is working normally.

+515 On/Off The switch is working abnormally.

+FAN Green All the fans work properly

+Yellow Not all the fans work properly

-Off The switch is working abnormally.
-Green On A 1000Mbps device is connected to the corresponding port but no activity.
-Flashing Data is being transmitted or received.
-10/100/1000Mbps Yellow On A 10/100Mbps device is connected to the corresponding port but no activity.
-Flashing Data is being transmitted or received.
-Off No device is connected to the corresponding port.
+Name Status Indication Or The remaining PoE power≤7W PoE MAX FI ashing The remaining PoE power keeps ≤7W after this LED is on for 2 minutes Off The remaining PoE power>7W On The port is supplying power normally Speed or PoE Green Flashing The supply power exceeds the corresponding port's maximum power Yellow On Overload or short circuit is detected reliow Flashing Power-on self-test has failed Off No device is connected to the corresponding port.
+SPF1, SFP2 Green On A 1000Mbps device is connected to the corresponding port, but no activity Flashing Data is being transmitted or received Yellow On A 10/100Mbps device is connected to the corresponding port, but no activity Flashing Data is being transmitted or received Off No device is connected to the corresponding port.